VueChu/Thrustmaster-TMX-Cruise-Control/README.md

-# Thrustmaster-TMX-Cruise-Control
+# Thrustmaster-TMX-Cruise-Control [Read Me is currently in Progress]
-This is for the Thrustmaster TMX Pro T3PA Racing Pedals
+This cruise control feature is for the Thrustmaster TMX Pro T3PA Racing Pedals.